inspire12/gitflow/README.rst

 Python rewrite and asked Vincent to pull his changes.
 But in June 2012 Vincent closed the pull-request and deleted his ``python-rewrite`` branch.
 So Hartmut decided to release the Python rewrite on his own.

+In year 2015 Hartmuts gitflow was abandoned and the python 3 support was missing.
+So Christian Assing decided to fork his version and release it as a new python based gitflow alternative.

 Showing your appreciation